 Email me: aarredondo@welderwildlife.org

-*Angie’s Photo taken by Robert Vanelli*
+*Angie’s Photo was taken by Robert Vanelli*

 Taylor Zamora